bitfinexcom/bfx-report-ui/README.md

 1. set `export REACT_APP_PLATFORM=ethfinex` in env variables instead

-You'll noticed `hideSwitchTheme` is set to true in `var/config.js` because Ethfinex does not have dark/light theming.
+You'll be noticed `hideSwitchTheme` is set to true in `var/config.js` because Ethfinex does not have dark/light theming.

+And rename `.env-ethfinex` to `.env` to setup Ethfinex related params.

 ## 3rd party libraries